mixu/nplay/readme.md

 ```

 This will give you the nicer symbols that you can see in the screenshots.

+## Merging rating metadata files (since 1.1.x)

+If you are using `nplay` on multiple computers, you can now easily merge two metadata files using `--merge`:

+    nplay --merge /path/to/other/.nplay.db.json > updated.json
+    mv updated.json ~/.nplay.db.json

+`--merge` will read in a `.nplay.db.json` file from another computer and merge it with the local database.
+Any entries missing from the local db are added.
+If the two databases have different values for a rating, play count or other numeric value, the larger value is chosen (e.g. better rating, higher play count, more recent playback time).

+The `--merge` operation does not overwrite the current database - it just produces stdout output, so you can preview the changes with a tool like `diff` or `meld`.
+Move the resulting file to `~/.nplay.db.json` if you want to keep the changes.

 ## Managing media with --ls (since 0.2.x)